-The phase 1/2 MagnetisMM-9 trial was conducted to evaluate a dosing regimen with two step-up priming doses and longer dosing intervals of elranatamab.
-The primary objective was to assess the safety of a priming dose regimen that involves premedication and 2 step-up priming doses administered within the first week of elranatamab treatment in RRMM participants who are refractory to at least 1 PI, 1 IMiD, and 1 anti-CD38 mAb.
-At the time of submission, data were only available for an interim analysis up to July 29, 2022, at which point patients had only been enrolled in Part 1 and Part 2A Dose Level 1; efficacy data are only available for patients from Part 1 and safety data were only available for patients from Part 1 and Part 2A Dose Level 1.
-Both sets of patients received the same first cycle (premedication, 2 step-up priming doses of elranatamab); 4 mg and 20 mg], and 76 mg doses of elranatamab); patients in Part 1 continued elranatamab 76 mg QW for 6 cycles, while patients in Part 2A Dose Level 1 received elranatamab 116 mg Q2W for cycles 2-6.
+The phase I/II MagnetisMM-9 trial was conducted to evaluate a dosing regimen with 2 step-up priming doses and longer dosing intervals of elranatamab.
+The primary objective was to assess the safety of a priming dose regimen that involves premedication and 2 step-up priming doses administered within the first week of elranatamab treatment in r/r MM participants who are refractory to at least 1 proteasome inhibitors, 1 immunomodulatory drug, and 1 anti-CD38 monoclonal antibody.
+At the time of submission, data were only available for an interim analysis up to July 29, 2022, at which point patients had only been enrolled in part 1 and part 2A dose level 1; efficacy data are only available for patients from part 1 and safety data were only available for patients from part 1 and part 2A dose level 1.
+Both sets of patients received the same first cycle (premedication, 2 step-up priming doses of elranatamab [4 mg and 20 mg], and 76 mg doses of elranatamab); patients in part 1 continued elranatamab 76 mg weekly for 6 cycles, while patients in part 2A dose level 1 received elranatamab 116 mg every 2 weeks for cycles 2 to 6.
 Additional doses were considered in the MagnetisMM-9 design but are not summarized because data for those groups were not yet available.
-The primary outcome of MagnetisMM-9 was the rate of Grade ≥2 CRS during cycle 1 in adult patients with TCR MM, which was evaluated against an a priori assumption that the mean Grade ≥2 CRS rate would be 35%.
-Outcomes in MagnetisMM-9 were analyzed descriptively and without a hierarchical testing strategy; several efficacy outcomes (DOCR, PFS, OS, and MRD) were immature at the time of submission and are not summarized because data were not available at the time of interim data cutoff date.
+The primary outcome of MagnetisMM-9 was the rate of Grade 2 or higher CRS during cycle 1 in adult patients with TCR MM, which was evaluated against an a priori assumption that the mean Grade 2 or higher CRS rate would be 35%.
+Outcomes in MagnetisMM-9 were analyzed descriptively and without a hierarchical testing strategy; several efficacy outcomes (duration of complete response, PFS, OS, and minimal residual disease) were immature at the time of submission and are not summarized because data were not available at the time of interim data cut-off date.
 The main inclusion and exclusion criteria for MagnetisMM-9 were similar to the eligibility criteria of the pivotal MagnetisMM-3 trial.
-The baseline demographic characteristics and clinical characteristics of patients who enrolled in MagnetisMM-3 and MagnetisMM-9 were generally consistent with the characteristics of patients who have heavily pre-treated RR MM.
+The baseline demographic characteristics and clinical characteristics of patients who enrolled in MagnetisMM-3 and MagnetisMM-9 were generally consistent with the characteristics of patients who have heavily pretreated r/r MM.